vivianuol/GifTastic/README.md

 # GifTastic

-###  you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+###  You'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
 ###  My theme is fruitBusket.
 But you can simply search any funny gif animate picture you want.

 ###  I used Giphy API and Ajax to retrieve data from Giphy website, and jQuery to generate the button and display the gif pictures.